Sargassum: Human effects

+Seasonal accumulations of pelagic Sargassum along coastlines have been associated with a range of public health concerns, particularly in the Caribbean, West Africa, and parts of Latin America.

+When stranded on beaches, decomposing Sargassum releases gases such as hydrogen sulfide (H₂S) and ammonia, which may pose risks to human health.

+Exposure to hydrogen sulfide has been associated with respiratory symptoms such as coughing and shortness of breath, as well as neurological symptoms including headaches, dizziness, and nausea.

+Direct contact with decomposing Sargassum may also cause skin irritation in some individuals.

+Large-scale Sargassum influxes have also been linked to psychosocial impacts in coastal communities, including stress and reduced quality of life due to persistent odor and disruption of livelihoods.

+From a One Health perspective, these impacts highlight the interconnected relationship between environmental change, ecosystem health, and human well-being.

 Sustainable uses

 Even though Sargassum influxes have already generated significant environmental and economic issues, researchers and industries are considering methods of converting this biomass to sustainable resources.
 Sargassum is a rich source of carbohydrates, minerals, and bioactive compounds and it has been used as compost or organic fertilizer in the coastal communities, to reduce waste and increase soil productivity.

 More recent research has also investigated the applications of Sargassum in bioremediation and carbon sequestration because it has a high carbon/nitrogen ratio and therefore could be used to take away contaminants and sequester atmospheric CO2.
 Nonetheless, the presence of high salt and heavy metals in certain Sargassum biomass requires thorough processing prior to agricultural or industrial use.

+Recent work has also examined Sargassum as a biosorbent for recovering rare earth elements (REEs).
+A 2025 study found that Sargassum filipendula efficiently adsorbs REEs across low to high concentrations, with fresh biomass performing especially well at environmentally relevant levels.
+The species showed high capacities for heavy REEs, maintained effectiveness under high salinity and variable pH, and outperformed activated carbon.
+This suggests a scalable “algal mining” pathway that could help manage coastal Sargassum while supporting sustainable supplies of critical materials.